jeonghanlee/epics-trainings/docs/CH2/ciwithgitlab.md

 * Instrumentation [`dev-bpm-support`](https://git.als.lbl.gov/alsu/epics/modules/dev-bpm-support)
 * RF [`dev-feed-support`](https://git.als.lbl.gov/alsu/epics/modules/dev-feed-support)

 If your IOC requires one or more of these site-specific modules, you need to signal this to the CI pipeline.
-This is done by creating a file named `.sitmodules` in the top-level directory of your IOC repository.
+This is done by creating a file named `.sitemodules` in the top-level directory of your IOC repository.

 The CI pipeline (specifically jobs defined in `env-sitemodules.yml`) detects the presence of this file.
-If `.sitmodules` exists, the CI will automatically add a predefined set of common site modules to the build environment (by cloning them) before compiling your IOC.
-Based on the example walkthrough below, simply creating a `.sitmodules` file seems sufficient to trigger this.
+If `.sitemodules` exists, the CI will automatically add a predefined set of common site modules to the build environment (by cloning them) before compiling your IOC.
+Based on the example walkthrough below, simply creating a `.sitemodules` file seems sufficient to trigger this.
 (Verify this mechanism if your requirements differ or if specific modules need to be listed within the file in some cases).

 ## CI Stages Explaned
 The stages section in your `.gitlab-ci.yml` defines the different phases of your CI pipeline.
 The current configuration includes:

-* `build`: Compiles your IOC application code against the target EPICS environment (potentially augmented with site modules if `.sitmodules` is present).
+* `build`: Compiles your IOC application code against the target EPICS environment (potentially augmented with site modules if `.sitemodules` is present).
 * `test`: Intended for running automated tests.
 Currently, the default jobs referenced might only execute basic checks or serve as placeholders for user-defined tests.
 The following stages are often available via the central CI project but commented out by default in the template:
 * `analyzers`: Reserved for jobs that perform static code analysis.
 Users need to configure the specific tools and commands if they reference the corresponding analyzer files.
 * `deploy`: Could contain jobs for deploying build artifacts, documentation, or tagging releases.